engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.5194/cp-10-359-2014](https://doi.org/10.5194/cp-10-359-2014)

-- NH extra-tropical eruptions tend to exhibit smaller effective radii than tropical eruptison for a given SO~2~ erupted mass
+- NH extra-tropical eruptions tend to exhibit smaller effective radii than tropical eruption for a given SO~2~ erupted mass

 ### 2015 — Sigl et al.: Timing and climate forcing of volcanic eruptions for the past 2,500 years